algosup/2024-2025-project-3-quickest-path-team-5/documents/QA/TestPlan.md

 #### Test Cases

 To mesure the advancement of the project we will document the different Tests done during the project as Test Cases (Click on the following link to access all the [Test Cases](/documents/QA/TestCases.md)).
-Those tests are executed on the app.
+Those Tests will be focused on the data verificator as well as the REST API.

 All the Test Cases will be stored using the following format: